zama-ai/bounty-program/Bounties/Research/Improve_multithreaded_PBS_latency.md

  * The noise of the output ciphertext has to be such that at least 3 bits between the message and the noise are empty.

 #### Performances and comparison with the state of the art
- * The new programmable bootstrapping must be able to bootstrap correctly a polynomial message with 4-bit coefficients, encrypted as one GLWE ciphertext, and provide in output a GLWE ciphertext encrypted under the same secret key;
+ * The new programmable bootstrapping must be able to bootstrap correctly a 4-bit message, encrypted as one LWE ciphertext, and provide in output a LWE ciphertext encrypted under the same secret key;
  * The public key material (bootstrapping keys, key switching keys, ...) has to remain below 1GB in total;
- * The speed up must be proven by experimental results on the same architecture, **single-threaded**.
+ * The speed up must be proven by experimental results on the same architecture (**multi-threading** is allowed).

 Your solution should compare to the following implementation from [TFHE-rs](https://github.com/zama-ai/tfhe-rs):
 ```